varivoda/test_filter/README.md

 # test_filter project structure

-test_filter_calculator - Util for calculation of test filter test_filter_adaptor - код для написания своих аннотаций разметки и вычисления тестовых координат
+test_filter_calculator - Util for calculation of test filter test_filter_adaptor - tools for creating new annotations for markup

-test_filter_junit4 - адаптор для тестов на Junit 4
+test_filter_junit4 - adaptor for Junit 4 test framework
-test_filter_junit5 - адаптор для тестов на Junit 5
+test_filter_junit5 - adaptor for Junit 5 test framework
-test_filter_testng - адаптор для тестов на TestNG
+test_filter_testng - adaptor for TestNG test framework

-tests_example - модуль с примерами тестов.
+# How to use

-# Подключение в проект
+Here is configuration for gradle tests_example